Cognitive Dissonance And Ways To Resolve It

 If someone is compelled to perform (publicly) something that they (privately) do not want to do, dissonance can be caused between their perception (I wasn’t going to perform it) and their behaviour (I have done it).

 Forced compliance happens when an individual takes an action that is not in line with their beliefs.
-It is impossible to change the behavior as it has already occurred, and so dissonance needs to be reduced by reassessing their attitudes towards the actions they’ve taken.
+It is impossible to change the behaviour as it has already occurred, and so dissonance needs to be reduced by reassessing their attitudes towards the actions they’ve taken.
 This theory has been proven by conducting experiments.

 At times, you might be performing actions that are contrary to your own beliefs due to external standards at school, work, or even in social situations.
 This could mean that you agree with something because of the pressure of others or performing things at work to keep you from being fired.